Timeline, international developments & major news stories

 Denmark – On the 12th of December 2020 the Minister of Health and Elderly Affairs announced amendments to Denmark’s Tobacco Products Act including the implementation of plain packaging.
 Manufacturers must implement the new requirements from July 1st 2021, meanwhile retailers are able to sell existing stock until April 1st 2022, after which time all tobacco products (except cigars and pipe tobacco) as well as herbal smoking products, e-cigarettes and refills (regardless of whether they contain nicotine) must be sold in plain packaging.80, 81

-Guernsey (a self-governing island (a British Crown Dependency) located in the English Channel) – On the 18th of May 2021 Guernsey’s Committee for Health & Social Care announced the Tobacco Advertising and Related Activities (Guernsey) Regulations 2021.
-The regulations introduce plain packaging for tobacco products from July 31st, 2021.
-Retailers have 12 months (until July 31st, 2022) to sell existing cigarette and loose tobacco stock, and 24 months (until July 31st, 2023) to sell other tobacco stock (e.g. cigars and cigarillos).
-The regulations are in line with those proposed in Jersey, with intent to have parallel regulations across the Channel Island region.82, 83
+Guernsey and Jersey (self-governing islands (British Crown Dependencies) located in the English Channel) – On the 18th of May 2021 Guernsey’s Committee for Health & Social Care announced the Tobacco Advertising and Related Activities (Guernsey) Regulations 2021.
+On the 30th of June 2021 Jersey’s States Assembly announced the Restriction on Smoking (Standardised Packaging and Labelling) (Jersey) Regulations 2021, in line with Guernsey’s regulations.
+The regulations introduce plain packaging for tobacco products from July 31st, 2021 in both Islands.
+Retailers have 12 months (until July 31st, 2022) to sell existing cigarette and loose tobacco stock, and 24 months (until July 31st, 2023) to sell other tobacco stock (e.g. cigars and cigarillos).82-84

 Laws adopted but not yet in force